kirsteend/election/README.md

 ```

 ## Test
-Use curl to test the supported Requests
+Use curl to test the supported requests

 ### Add a voter
 ```